jbarbieur/PingTest/README.txt

 This is a pair of scripts designed to test ping replies from various points across a network.
 For example, it can be used to test where a VPN connection is dropping.
 Both scripts should be put in C:\temp on the machine to be tested.
 Edit the IP addresses for Firewall and DC (DC should be a point across the VPN if testing VPN connection).
 Double click pingstarter.bat to launch 3 windows (a constant ping to each of the IPs).
 Ask the user to let you know when the connection drops again; failures will be logged to individual text files in C:\temp that can be used for diagnostics.

+Credit to Alex Nocenti for the original ping script - I just wrote the wrapper to launch multiples.